aroberge/avantpy/proposal/idea.md

   - A given program could include a mix of code written in normal Python and in a specific dialect.
 - AvantPy also includes tools to analyze Python tracebacks and translate them into easier to understand feedback for users.
 - AvantPy is written as a standard Python module/package meant to be usable with any "normal" Python environment.
-- AvantPy also includes a tool to convert programs written in a given dialect into standard Python, showing the differences between the two, thus helping motivated users to make the transition to using standard Python.
+- AvantPy also includes a tool to convert programs written in a given dialect into standard Python, showing the differences between the two, thus helping motivated users to make the transition to using only standard Python.
 - AvantPy is supported by a website that includes very basic explanations of programming concepts for each dialect.
 These explanations can be linked to by tracebacks.

-Even though I have created a repository with this name, **AvantPy does not exist yet.** For now, it is a concept inspired by various experiments I have done, most of which are available on Github.

 In addition, AvantPy **could** possibly include an REPL designed to make use of the above, something which I have also explored.
 However, I do not see this as important as the other aspects, and do not believe that it should be worked on until all of the other parts have been properly implemented.